ASEAN Agreement on Transboundary Haze Pollution: History

 The agreement is a reaction to an environmental crisis that hit Southeast Asia in the late 1990s.
 The crisis was mainly caused by land clearing for agricultural uses via open burning on the Indonesian island of Sumatra.
 Satellite images confirmed the presence of hot spots throughout Kalimantan/Borneo, Sumatra, the Malay Peninsula and several other places, with an estimated 45,000 square kilometres of forest and land burnt.
 Malaysia, Singapore and, to a certain extent, Thailand and Brunei were particularly badly affected.

 The haze is nearly an annual occurrence in some ASEAN nations.
 Dangerous levels of haze usually coincide with the dry season from June to September when the southwest monsoon is in progress.
 Southwest monsoon winds shift the haze from Sumatra, Indonesia towards the Malay Peninsula and Singapore, sometimes creating a thick haze that can last for weeks.

 Negotiation history

-The agreement was established in 2002, though has some foundation in a 1990 agreement made among ASEAN Ministers of Environment which called for efforts leading to the harmonization of transboundary pollution prevention and abatement practices.
+The agreement was established in 2002, though has some foundation in a 1990 agreement made among ASEAN Ministers of Environment which called for efforts leading to the harmonisation of transboundary pollution prevention and abatement practices.

 The treaty also builds on the 1995 ASEAN Cooperation Plan on Transboundary Pollution and the 1997 Regional Haze Action Plan.
 This treaty is an attempt to bring the action plan into function.